cmucg/cgPiano/README.md

 - Change-pitch function is added: click in the input-box and rotate mouse wheel to set how-many semitones.
 - When a key is pressed, if it has note, its note will play for a long time, until the next key is pressed to play another note or space-bar pressed to stop.
 - It also needs Tone.js, just like cgKeyBoardPiano025

+## From cgPiano027 on:
+- Shift+key plays 1 semitone higher.
+Just like the black keys in piano.
+- Change pitch: rotate mouse-wheel or left right up down arrow-keys.
+- Change pitch is displayed as both n semitones and letters.